Skip to main content

 1. Query returns all activities in chronological order (oldest first by default, use order: DESC for newest first)

-2. Unique Event Identification: Each event should be uniquely identified using a composite key constructed from signature, stackHeight, and instructionIndex.
+2. Unique Event Identification: Each event should be uniquely identified using the composite key signature + instructionIndex + innerIndex.
+For non-transfer types, innerIndex is always 0.
 This ensures proper deduplication when processing events across multiple queries or pagination.

 3. Check activityType to determine how to process each event: